tapanther/Tritan/docs/CultOfFive.md

 ### Governnance

 As the Cult arose independently all throughout Tritan, there is no common curia.
 The Cult's clerics are largely independent, and the early Cult faced several schisms that prevented a centralized organization from developing.
 In more recent years however, with the expansion of major political powers, there has been a greater degree of cultural mixing and a renewed push for a common set of tenets and rituals.
-As of 520 AGS, two major centers of influence have arisen within the Cult of Five: [Siddar City][] and [Blackpoint][Blackpoint (City)].
+As of 520 AGS, two major centers of influence have arisen within the Cult of Five: [Siddar City][Siddar City] and [Blackpoint][Blackpoint (City)].
 While they share the same pantheon and basic tenets, the two cities have developed very different interpretations and teachings.

 ### Notable Locations

 - *Cathedral of the Republic (Siddar City)* :

     The Cathedral of the [Republic][Republic of Siddarmark], sometimes called Siddar Cathedral, is the largest Temple of the Five within [Siddar City][Siddar City] and the Republic.
-Located on the outskirts of the Government District, the Cathedral was founded by Ahrya Veldamahn, the 7th Lord Protector of the Republic, to establish the [Cult of Five][Cult of Five] as the official state religion.
+Located on the outskirts of the Government District, the Cathedral was founded by Ahrya Veldamahn, the 7th Lord Protector of the Republic, to establish the Cult of Five as the official state religion.

 - *Draseotheoa (Blackpoint)* :